 Women's Health Program

-Our Women's Health Program provides treatment options for a variety of diagnoses, including:
+Our Women's Health Program provides treatment options for a variety of diagnoses, including the following conditions:

-Incontinence: Incontinence is a common problem that affects up to half of all women and about 20 percent of all men.
+Incontinence Incontinence is a common problem that affects up to half of all women and about 20 percent of all men.
 Our highly skilled therapists utilize a variety of treatment options, including pelvic floor musculature strengthening, behavioral training, and biofeedback.
-Treatment typically consists of 6 treatment visits.
+Treatment typically consists of six treatment visits.

-Pregnancy Related Disorders: Sacroiliac Dysfunction, incontinence, low back pain, and Carpal Tunnel Syndrome are treated in physical and occupational therapy.
+Pregnancy Related Disorders Sacroiliac Dysfunction, incontinence, lower back pain, and Carpal Tunnel Syndrome are treated in physical and occupational therapies.